ka9q/ka9q-radio/docs/ka9q-radio.md

 setting minimizes clipping on signals with the usual Gaussian (noise like) statistics.

 **shift** Decimal, default 0 Hz.
 Linear demodulator only, applicable mainly to CW operation.
-Sets the frequency shift to be applied after downconversion, baseband filtering and PLL tracking, if enabled.
+Sets the frequency shift applied after downconversion, baseband filtering and PLL tracking, if enabled.
 Not the same as offsetting the predetection filter and adjusting the tuning frequency to compensate because those operations are performed before the 0-Hz PLL while the **shift** value is applied last.

 **recovery-rate** Decimal, default +20 dB/s.
 Linear demodulator only.
-Specifies the rate at which gain is to be recovered when the input signal level has decreased and the **hang-time** has expired.
+Specifies the rate at which gain is increased when the input signal level has decreased and the **hang-time** has expired.

 **hang-time** Decimal, default 1.1 s.
 Linear demodulator only.
 Specifies the time to hold